wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 With something like this, you just plug in your monitor and press mod+x to turn it on and mod+c to turn it off.

+You can also consider putting your `xrandr` command(s) into a script in your PATH.

 ## Idle Qube Shutdown

 You can set VMs to automatically shut down if they haven't opened a window or touched the network in a while.
-If you have a lot of AppVMs but only ever use a few at a time, this saves you from having to remember to shut them down.
+I really like this as a sort of failsafe measure for when I forget to shut a qube down.

-This arguably improves your security posture somewhat: lots of VM-to-VM attacks require both VMs to be running concurrently, so it makes sense to shut down VMs as soon as they're not needed.
+On top of the RAM this saves you, it arguably also improves your security posture a bit: lots of VM-to-VM attacks require both VMs to be running concurrently, so it makes sense to shut down VMs as soon as they're not needed.
 If you ever forget to shut a qube down right as you're done with it, auto-shutdown will cover for you.
 It's opt-in and is configured on a per-VM basis.

 In dom0:

 ```
-sudo qubes-dom0-update qubes-app-shutdown-idle
+$ sudo qubes-dom0-update qubes-app-shutdown-idle
-qvm-features vault service.shutdown-idle 1
+$ qvm-features vault service.shutdown-idle 1
 ```

 To enable the feature for the `vault` VM.
-I'm not sure what the units of time are here - it often feels like it takes VMs longer than 1 minute to shut down - but this works well enough.
+I'm honestly not sure what the units of time are here, but this works well enough.

-## USB Keyboard and Mouse
+## USB Keyboard

 If you don't plan on using a USB keyboard, skip this step.
 Doing so will marginally reduce your attack surface.
 You can read the Qubes team's notes on that subject [here](https://www.qubes-os.org/doc/device-handling-security/#security-warning-on-usb-input-devices).

 That said, some of us can't resist the siren song of the mechanical keyboard.
-We need our clicky keys.
 Here's how to make that work.

 In dom0: